-Bilello is currently overseeing the development of the new Revolution Training Center in Foxborough set to open in 2019 as the home of the Revolution first team and Academy.
-The $35-million project places the Revolution’s facilities among the best in all of MLS and includes a state-of-the-art headquarters and four new professional-grade fields.
+Ahead of the 2020 season, Bilello oversaw the development and construction of the new Revolution Training Center in Foxborough, the home of the Revolution first team, Revolution II USL League One side, and Revolution Academy.
+The $35-million facility is among the best in all of MLS and includes a state-of-the-art headquarters and four professional-grade fields.

 Prior to joining the club, Bilello was a Revolution season ticket holder, giving him an inside track on the team’s fan experience.
 He enjoys working directly with supporters to ensure the club continues to prioritize their experience and every touch point they have with the club.

 Additionally, Bilello is leading the campaign to bring the FIFA World Cup™ to New England as the President of Boston Soccer 2026.
 His efforts resulted in Boston being selected as an official Candidate Host City and he continues working closely with the United Bid to position Boston to be a selected host city in 2026.